eflautt/ga-data-science/lessons/lesson-05/readme.md

 ## Intro: Tools of the Trade (10 mins)
 Today we are going to review some of the tools we use in data science and see how they fit into the wider programming environemnt.

-Command line- This is your portal to your computer and the outside world.
+*Command line*- This is your portal to your computer and the outside world.

-> Instructor note: Walk through the bottom half of "landscape.jpg".
+> Instructor note: Walk through the bottom half of [landscape.jpg](./assets/images/landscape.JPG).

 ### Local machine
 On your local machine you have a variety of tools at your disposal, including:

 1. Text editor
 2. Programs/Packages/Tools
 3. Your files